sergiomtzlosa/latex-template-report-unizar/bibliography-work-report/multibib-bibliography-subsection/README.md

 Finally, you can import building settings for TeXStudio using the **TeXStudio profile** file for UNIX or Windows systems from **TeXStudio-profile folder**, go to menu **Options --> Load profile...** to load them.

+## Docker PDF compression

+The command **make all-cover** in the Makefile uses Docker to reduce pdf file size, if you want to use it you must install [Docker](https://www.docker.com/products/docker-desktop).

 # Made with [TexLive 2019](mirror-install-latex-2019-dist.md)

 # BibTeX citation